limenet/laravel-localization-helpers/README.md

 LLH is a set of artisan commands to manage translations in your Laravel project.
 Key features :

 - parse your code and generate lang files
-- translate your sentences automatically, thanks to Microsoft Translator API
 - configure output according to your code style

 ## Table of contents